 The snare drum boasts a unique, versatile sound, and is often the most personal piece of the drummer’s kit.
-It can also be a challenge to tune, especially the first time around.
-In this guide we offer step by step direction for tuning your snare to exude exactly the sound you want, since there really is no “right or wrong” sound.
+Learning to tune a snare drum can be a challenge.
+Especially the first time around.
+In this guide we offer step by step direction for tuning your snare to exude exactly the sound you want.
+There really is no “right or wrong” sound.
 It’s more about your style and what sounds works best for the genre of music you’re playing.
-With practice, you’ll conquer the art of snare drum tuning, and your playing will sound better than ever.
+With practice, you’ll learn to tune a snare drum with the best of them.
+This will help your playing to sound better than ever.

 2. Start with the bottom head.
 The primary point is to make sure that all the snares are in contact with the bottom head, and that lifting them takes a bit of energy.
 The fit should be firm, but not too tight.
 Start loose, and press your thumb into the head about an inch from the edge.
 There should be a small amount of “give.”
 Tighten, test, and repeat, until the indent your thumb makes with moderate pressure is about ¼ inch deep.
 Richer sound will be achieved if you tune the head more tightly near the snare bed, and a bit more loosely away from it.
 This creates livelier snare action.

 3. Now give it a try, with the ideal sound being more “boom” than “bing!”
 Tweak the lugs until you get a rich and rumbly tone.
 If you hear a “thud” sound, it’s too loose.
 Ask someone with a good ear to stand out in front and give you feedback.
 Sitting over the snare, you will hear it lower than the audience.
 Ask your listener what they are hearing, and factor that into your tuning.